dhis2/docker-deployment/README.md

 Backups are stored in the `./backups` directory.

-We support backup of both the database and the filestorage.
+We support backup of both the database and the file storage.

 ### Backup

-A complete backup of both database and filestorage can be created by executing the following command
+A complete backup of both database and file storage can be created by executing the following command

 ```shell
 make backup